owen-the-terrible/owen-the-terrible/README.md

 - 👀 I’m interested in Music, Food, Code and code related activities, and picking up heavy things just to put them back down again.
 - 🌱 I’m currently trying to further my skills in Python, learn Java and also C#
 - 💞️ I’m looking to collaborate on Anything algorithm related....
-- 📫 How to reach me would be my email: owen.penman14@gmail.com, inquire for phone number.